semaphoreci/semaphore/docs/docs/using-semaphore/workflows.md

 ## Visual workflow editor {#workflow-editor}

-You can define most aspect of your workflows using the visual editor.
+You can define most aspects of your workflows using the visual editor.

 To access the editor, open one of your projects on and press **Edit Workflow**.
 All your changes are stored as YAML pipeline definitions on your Git repository.
 You can make changes using the visual editor, or edit the YAML directly by clicking on the pipeline YAML file.

 ![Workflow editor button](./img/workflow-editor.jpg)

-See the [jobs page](./jobs) to learn how define jobs and blocks.
+See the [jobs page](./jobs) to learn how to define jobs and blocks.

 ## Workflow triggers